Personal name: Tamil

 One system used for naming, using only given names (without using family name or surname) is as below: for Tamil Hindu son's name using the initials system: S. Rajeev: (initial S for father's given name Suresh and Rajeev is the son's given name).
 The same Tamil Hindu name using Patronymic suffix last name system is Rajeev Suresh meaning Rajeev son of Suresh (Rajeev (first is son's given name) followed by Suresh (father's given name)).
 As a result, unlike surnames, while using patronymic suffix the same last name will not pass down through many generations.
 For Tamil Hindu daughters, the initials naming system is the same, e.g.: S. Meena.
 Using the Patronymic suffix system it is Meena Suresh: meaning Meena daughter of Suresh; Meena (first is daughter's given name) followed by Suresh (father's given name).
 As a result, unlike surnames, while using patronymic suffix the same last name will not pass down through many generations.
 And after marriage the wife may or may not take her husband's given name as her last name instead of her father's.
 E.g.: after marriage, Meena Jagadish: meaning Meena wife of Jagadish: Meena (first is wife's given name) followed by Jagadish (husband's given name).

 Hungary

 Hungary is the only European country that uses the Eastern naming order, where the given name is placed after the family name.
-This usage originates from the structure of noun phrases in Hungarian – adjectives always precede the noun – and due to Hungary's independence in the 14th-15th century when the use of surnames became common, contrary to other nations speaking Finno-Ugric languages.
+This usage is thought to originate from the structure of noun phrases in Hungarian – adjectives always precede the noun.
+The convention became standard in the 14th to 15th centuries, when hereditary surnames became widespread.